Kraego/STM32-Minigame/README.md

 * Configuration via joystick (selection), center is Enter, using LCD Display for output
 * Optional: Calibration of the mems magnet sensor (30 sec. rotating)
-  * You must fullfile at least one rotation!
+  * You must fullfil at least one full flat rotation!
 * Select player count 2 or 4 (rotation 90° or 180° ... limitation due display arrow)
 * Select difficulty level (easy, medium, advanced, hardcore)
-  * determing difficulty of the flash sequence (f.e.: easy - green, green, red)
+  * determing difficulty/length of the flash sequence (f.e.: easy - green, green, red)
-  * the goal is the sequence not the timing but if the pause between inputs > 1.5 seconds set state to *Failed*

 ### 2. The Game